 Allow the cakes to cool for 10 minutes in the pans before transferring the cakes to a wire rack to cool completely.
 Once cool, frost with dairy-free frosting of your choice and serve, either as two single-layer cakes or one layer cake.

-- If you wrap it before it's completely cooled, the extra humidity and heat could actually make the cake spoil faster.
+- Before storing, make sure the cakes are completely cooled.
+If you wrap them while they're still warm, the extra humidity and heat could actually make the cake spoil faster.

-- Whether kept at room temperature or in the fridge, it must be completely sealed from other foods and will keep for 2 to 3 days.
+- Whether kept at room temperature or in the fridge, the cake must be completely sealed from other foods and will keep for two to three days.
+They will keep in the freezer for up to a month.